-Employees are assured of a degree of compensation for work-related injuries but are seldom allowed to sue an employer or co-worker for full compensation because of the "exclusive remedy" provision contained in workers compensation statutes (for a summary of the law in every state, see Albert B. Randall, Jr., The Exclusive Remedy Provision State-by-State Survey).
+The greatest benefit to employees is that they are assured of a degree of compensation for work-related injuries; the trade-off is that they are seldom allowed to sue an employer or co-worker for full compensation because of the "exclusive remedy" provision contained in workers compensation statutes (for a summary of the law in every state, see Albert B. Randall, Jr., The Exclusive Remedy Provision State-by-State Survey).
 For example, an employee in an office who is bitten by a co-worker's dog or the employer's dog is entitled to workers compensation but usually cannot sue for pain, suffering, scarring, and other elements of full compensation.
 (See, i.e., 2 Witkin, Summary of Cal.
 Law (9th ed.
 1987) Workers' Compensation, §249, p.
 820.)

 The citations in the remainder of this brief are to California law but the laws of other states are similar.